-Culture NL recognises that employees may at times face difficulties attending their place of work and returning home during periods of severe weather or when there are disruptions to public transport.
-While Culture NL is committed to protecting the health and safety of all of its employees, it must ensure that disruption caused to its services remains minimal.
+The council recognises that employees may at times face difficulties attending their place of work and returning home during periods of severe weather or when there are disruptions to public transport.
+While the council is committed to protecting the health and safety of all of its employees, it must ensure that disruption caused to its services remains minimal.

-The purpose of this guidance is to define the responsibilities of employees for attendance at work during severe weather conditions or when there are disruptions to public transport and to outline the appropriate procedures for employees and managers
+The purpose of this policy is to define the responsibilities of employees for attendance at work during severe weather conditions or when there are disruptions to public transport and to outline the appropriate procedures for employees and managers.